+Don’t let your heart be troubled.
+Believe in God.
+Believe also in me.
+In my Father’s house are many homes.
+If it weren’t so, I would have told you.
+I am going to prepare a place for you.
 If I go and prepare a place for you, I will come again, and will receive you to myself; that where I am, you may be there also.

-The prince and princess are blissfully happy in the castle.
+The prince and princess are happy in the castle.
 The knight in shining armor slays the dragon.
-The bears get their house back and gain a new friend in the process, and the big, bad wolf gets what is coming to him so a sweet little old lady and her clothed-in-red granddaughter can enjoy spending time together.
+The bears get their house back and gain a new friend in the process, and the big, bad wolf gets what is coming to him so a grandma and her clothed-in-red granddaughter can enjoy spending time together.

 These stories are entertaining, but they aren’t real.
 They are make-believe.
 But there is one book that has a “happily ever after” ending that is real.
 One that actually will take place.
 That book is the Bible.